mburtoniii/sparts/apps/blockchain-dash/README.md

 #### Configure Flask ####

-Create a file `config.py` in `/var/www/sparts/apps/catalog` and paste the following in it:
+Create a file `config.py` in `/var/www/sparts/apps/blockchain-dash` and paste the following in it:

     DEBUG = True
+    APP_PATH = "/var/www/sparts/apps/blockchain-dash"
     BLOCKCHAIN_API = "http://147.11.176.31:3075/api/sparts"
     DEFAULT_API_TIMEOUT = 45
     BYPASS_API_CALLS = False

 `BLOCKCHAIN_API` is the hard-coded address of the conductor service.

-`DEFAULT_API_TIMEOUT` is the number of seconds to wait for a response in an API call `BYPASS_API_CALSS` is a flag to bypass making API calls for debugging purposes
+`DEFAULT_API_TIMEOUT` is the number of seconds to wait for a response in an API call.

-Next open the file `bcdash.wsgi`, and modify the "bcdash_path" to the directory where the app resides:

-    bcdash_path = "/var/www/sparts/apps/blockchain-dash"

-Save and close.
+`BYPASS_API_CALSS` is a flag to bypass making API calls for debugging purposes.

 #### Retart Apache service ####
     $ service apache2 restart